clembnl/clembnl/README.md

 - 👋 Hi, I’m Clément Bonal
-- 👀 I’m interested in backend development, web and mobile application
+- 👀 I’m interested in backend development, web and ai
 - 🌱 I’m currently learning more about Machine Learning and Quasar
 - 💞️ I’m looking to collaborate on web services / microservices (Rest API) and web / mobile application
 - 📫 How to reach me : cl.bonal@free.fr